FAQ about Taiga Tiger cattery

 Tooth brushing

-Yes, cats' teeth, like humans', need to be brushed regularly.
-Cats have no innate immunity against plaque and caries, so the best prevention of dental issues is regular teeth brushing at home (1-3 times a week) and professional cleaning under anesthesia by a veterinary dentist as needed (usually once every 1-3 years).
+Yes, just like humans, cats need their teeth brushed regularly.
+Cats lack any innate immunity to plaque and cavities, so the best way to prevent dental issues is through regular at-home brushing at least once a week, along with professional cleaning under anesthesia by a veterinary dentist when necessary, typically every 2 to 3 years.

 Deworming protocol